jsy5484/Computation_Macro/1_Determinastic_growth/readme.md

-# Codes for solving a determinastic growth model.
+# Codes for solving a deterministic growth model.

 Written by Seungyoon Jeong (jeong299@umn.edu)